- 1 The history of banh mi

 The bread used for the banh mi is not the be all and end all of the sandwich, but it does make a big difference.
 As we said earlier, in the past, some banh mi bakeries would incorporate rice flour to reduce the cost of production.
 While this is still sometimes used, it’s less common as wheat flour is now more easily attainable within the country.
 Along with that, most bakeries will bake twice a day, sometimes more, due to the short shelf life of bread in the tropical climate.

-The bread in Hoi An is light, with a thin and crisp crust that’s pointed at the ends.
-The loaf is scored once lengthwise and forms a small bread ear when baked.
+The bread in Hoi An is light, with a thin and crisp crust pointed at the ends and considered to be the best by many.
+The loaf scored once lengthwise forms a small bread ear when baked.
 Most consumers may overlook the bread ear, but it’s a sign that dough has been properly kneaded, shaped, and baked—though this doesn’t apply for all types of bread.
 When heated again for service, this ear quickly toasts up and adds a great texture to the roll.

-Another reason comes from the standard of the banh mi stand, with ensuring that the bread is adequately toasted before handing it over to the customer.
+Another reason comes from the standard of the banh mi stand.
+Ensuring bread is adequately toasted before handing it over to the customer.
 While you may think that this is a no-brainer, there are still stands out there that deal up untoasted rolls that lack the crunch of a toasted one.

 At the end of the day, the answer is that it’s better because…it just is.
-It likely all stems from one good recipe left years ago that has been adopted by the five bakeries within Hoi An.
+Likely all stemming from one good recipe left years ago that was adopted by the five bakeries within Hoi An.
 There are no gimmicks here, no filler, and no rice flour, just water, salt, and yeast—and you can’t forget the three types of carefully measured wheat flours.

 Where to find the best banh mi in Hoi An?

-Hoi An has it’s fair share of banh mi stands set around this ancient city.
-While none of them are particularly bad, there are a few that rise above, being known for a top quality sandwich.
-Since each stand usually offers a number of different kinds of banh mi, we’ll be basing our descriptions and opinions on the traditional style banh mi that is served.
+Hoi An has a fair share of banh mi stands set around this ancient city.
+None of them particularly bad.
+But a few do rise above, known for a top quality sandwich and hence contenders for our best banh mi in Hoi An title.
+Since each stand usually offers a number of different kinds of banh mi, we based our descriptions and opinions on the traditional style banh mi served.
 It’s worth noting that most stands do offer vegetarian versions, not only for the influx of tourists but for the local vegetarian community as well.

 Banh Mi Phuong